The cremation process explained

 Deciding what to do with the ashes of your loved one can be a very sensitive subject.
 Of course, you may decide you do not want to do anything with them and simply keep the ashes at home in an urn.

-Many people choose to scatter or bury their loved one ashes in the gardens of remembrance at the crematorium or local cemetery or in one of their loved one’s favourite places.
+Many people choose to scatter or bury their loved one ashes in the gardens of remembrance at the crematorium or in one of their loved one’s favourite places.
 There are also a number of other popular places you can scatter ashes.

 *Average cremation costs as quoted in the SunLife (2025), Cost of Dying Report, https://www.sunlife.co.uk/over-50-life-insurance/funeral-costs/